Maurice D. Henderson

 February 18, 1892 Maurice Henderson attended his brother's, Alexander D. Henderson, wedding to Miss Ella M. Brown, in Brooklyn, New York.
 Source: February 18, 1892 edition of the Brooklyn Daily Eagle newspaper.

-1897 He was listed as: "HENDERSON Morris D. h 633 Wil'by av."
+1897-98 He is listed as: "HENDERSON Morris D. h 633 Wil'by av."
 His mother is listed at the same address.
 Source: 1897-98 LAIN'S Brooklyn Directory.

 June 8, 1900 The 1900 U.S. Census lists Angelina A Wilcox (68), daughter, Angelina 'Weaderson' (38), son, 'Morris T Weaderson' (46), nephew, Stanley W. Wilcox (17) and Louise Vollmer (19).
 Maurice's occupation is listed as sail making.
 Source: 1900 US.
 Census, Kings, Brooklyn Ward 21, Kings, New York; Roll: T623 1058; Page: 6A; Enumeration District: 336.